“Historic palazzo in the white hilltown of Ostuni, with Moorish patios, a Michelin-starred restaurant and creamy interiors”

 - Concierge Service

-Scattered about on various levels and positions within the 18th-century palazzo are 10 rooms and suites, many carved out of old monks' cells.
-Some have balconies overlooking the citrus gardens, others have small windows through metre-thick fortress walls.
-Some suites are duplex affairs with downstairs sitting rooms and upstairs bedrooms; others are a long succession of vaulted rooms.
+Scattered about the palazzo are 10 rooms and suites, many carved out of old monks' cells.
+Some have balconies overlooking the gardens, others small windows through metre-thick fortress walls.
+Some suites are duplex affairs with downstairs sitting rooms (often with sofabeds or space for rollaway beds) and upstairs bedrooms; others are a long succession of vaulted rooms.

-What they all have in common is a calm, minimalist decor with smooth stone floors, cream walls (no artwork), super comfy kingsize beds (no twins), and little furniture besides a chic ladder to hang your clothes, and a pair of linen-clad chairs or a cubical poof.
-Some might find it all a bit too beige, but it's comfy, quiet and inoffensive.
-And there's plenty of technology under the skin: underfloor heating (which is a devil to turn off!), slimline TVs, latex and pocket-sprung mattresses, WiFi (or wired ADSL internet in the thick walled rooms).
-Our room, La Loggia, even had motorised blinds to black out the tiny window hewn out of the 6-metre high vaulted ceilings.
+What they all have in common is calm, minimalist decor with smooth stone floors, cream walls, super-comfy kingsize beds (no twins), and little furniture besides a chic ladder to hang your clothes, and a pair of linen-clad chairs or a cubical poof.
+There’s plenty of technology, though: underfloor heating, slimline TVs, pocket-sprung mattresses, WiFi (or wired ADSL internet in the thick-walled rooms).
+Our room, La Loggia, even had motorised blinds to black out the window hewn out of the 6m-high vaulted ceiling.
+Gleaming glass and chrome bathrooms come with Bulgari toiletries and, often, a separate wetroom with a pancake-sized shower.

 - Air conditioning